Equipment Essentials:

-All equipment is new, including sit on top, Feel Free Gemini kayaks.
-Feel Free are designed in New Zealand and was originally established by Ferg or Ian Ferguson.
-He is New Zealand’s most awarded Olympic sportsman, who has won 4 gold and 1 silver medals for kayaking at the Olympic Games.
+Our equipment is kept in as new condition, including sit on top, Feelfree Gemini kayaksFeelfree are designed in New Zealand and was originally established by Ferg or Ian Ferguson, New Zealand’s second most awarded Olympic sportsman, who has won 1 silver and 4 gold medals for kayaking at the Olympic Games.

-The Gemini model is a self draining, tandem kayak (3.8m x 32kg) with comfortable foam seats and backrests, along with drink holder, lightweight paddle, paddle tether, a small, sealed storage compartment for personal items and a wheel in the keel, which makes it easier to manoeuvre once on the beach.
+The Gemini model is a self draining, tandem kayak (3.8m x 32kg) with comfortable foam seats and backrests, along with drink holder, lightweight paddle, paddle tether, a small, sealed storage compartment for personal items and a wheel in the keel, to make it easier to manoeuvre once on the beach.

-Every seat includes a 10 litre dry-bag for valuables, and any items of value, (phone, wallet, camera, passport, etc) you should secure in Ziploc bags first and then place inside the dry bag, which is snap clipped to the boat in the unlikely event of a spill.
+Every seat includes a 10 litre dry-bag for valuables, (phone, wallet, passport, etc).
+You should secure in Ziploc bags first to fully protect it, and then place inside the dry bag, which is snap clipped to the boat in the unlikely event of a spill.

-We use hi-viz Reactor kayaking life jackets (manufactured to AS/NZ4758 standard) and are rated at 60N (sizes M to XXL) with zip locked pockets, along with cycling safety helmets (fully adjustable, meets EN 1078 standard), in place of normal kayaking helmets, as they are much cooler to wear in the heat of the tropics.
+We use cycling safety helmets (fully adjustable, meets EN1078 standard), in place of normal kayaking helmets, as they breathe so much better and are much cooler to wear in the tropical heat.

 Each kayak also has an emergency throw rope, which your guide will demonstrate how to use before you set off.